Paw Print Art Memorial

 Kitty’s mom only had the impression mold (similar to my white one here given to me by Lap of Love when I said goodbye to my own boy).
 But mom didn’t have an actual hard copy of Kitty’s paw print.
 She had his impression mold given by his veterinarian, but we needed an actual pawprint on paper for this project.
 In creating the pet memorial art with ashes of Kitty shown above, I had to figure out how to, in essence, make a stamp, or a positive mold, from the impression mold.
 Here is Kitty’s paw print stamp (purple one on the right).

 I created this paw print stamp from a silicone putty product purchased at a local craft store.
-Here it is on Amazon.
+You can also find it online.
 (This was after I tried a liquid messy silicone product – a yucky mess!
 The Silicone Putty worked way better with less mess.)

 I loved this putty as it was just like playing with playdough and easy to press into the impression, let harden, and get a positive that I could use as a stamp.